 TB/PPD testing is required prior to internship and will be coordinated by the DMS faculty.
-Costs for these requirements are the responsibility of the student.
+Costs for these requirements are included in the program's course charges.

-Drug testing is required for internship site placement and may also be conducted at random times throughout the program.
+\\Drug testing is required for internship site placement and may also be conducted at random times throughout the program.
 A positive test result for any illegal drug or controlled substance will result in immediate disqualification and dismissal from the program.
 Prohibited substances include, but are not limited to: amphetamines, barbiturates, benzodiazepines, cocaine metabolites, methadone, methaqualone, opiates, phencyclidine, and propoxyphene.
-Costs for drug screening is the responsibility of the student.
+Costs for drug screening is included in the program's course charges.

 Many health care facilities will no longer hire applicants who use tobacco products, including cigarettes, cigars and chewing or smokeless tobacco.
-Applicants for employment at these facilities may be screened for nicotine as part of the pre-employment physical examination process, and those who test positive for nicotine will not be considered for employment.
+Applicants for employment at these facilities may be screened for nicotine as part of the pre-employment physical examination process and those who test positive for nicotine will not be considered for employment.